autonlab/AutonFeat/docs/api/utils/utils.md

 ## Examples

-If you enjoy using `AutoFeat`, please consider starring the [repository](https://github.com/autonlab/AutoFeat) ⭐️.
+If you enjoy using `AutonFeat`, please consider starring the [repository](https://github.com/autonlab/AutonFeat) ⭐️.